California wildfires have burned more than 2 million acres and prompted power outages for more than 170,000

 Hundreds rescued from Creek Fire

-As the fire continues to spread, blocking roads and trails, evacuations have been ordered in Madera and Fresno counties.
+As the fire spreads, blocking roads and trails, evacuations have been ordered in Madera and Fresno counties.
 Many people on vacation for the holiday weekend have become trapped and required aerial rescues.

-Throughout the day, helicopters have been attempting to rescue those who are trapped by the fire.
-This remains a high priority, Fresno County Sheriff's Deputy Lieutenant Brandon Pursell said.
+Throughout Monday, helicopters were attempting to rescue those who were trapped by the fire, and it remained a high priority Monday night, Fresno County sheriff's Lt.
+Brandon Pursell said.

-According to Pursell, there are temporary areas of refuge in four different locations.
+Temporary areas of refuge were set up in four locations, Pursell said.

-A rescue operation was underway for about fifty people trapped by the fire near Lake Edison and China Peak late Monday night, according to tweets from Fresno Fire.
+A rescue operation was underway for about 50 people trapped by the fire near Lake Edison and China Peak late Monday night, according to tweets from the Fresno Fire Department.

-The first attempt was unsuccessful due to heavy smoke conditions, but the Chinook helicopter will make other attempts using night vision, Fresno Fire said.
+The first attempt was unsuccessful due to heavy smoke conditions, but the Chinook helicopter will make other attempts using night vision, the department said.

 Over the weekend, more than 200 people were rescued from the area as flames surrounded Lake Mammoth Reservoir.